My Horrible White Water Rafting Experience In Bali

 I knew we’d be on a raft going downstream, and I expected it to be scary but fun at the same time…kind of like being tied behind a boat on a doghnut, you know?

 But anyone who’s been pulled behind a boat would know that you can expect when the bumps in the waves are coming, because they’re created by the boat.
 You know when to hold on tighter because you see your mate turn the boat.
+You prepare in advance all the necessary supplies.
 It’s just a bit of fun and if you do lose grip it’s only water you’ll fall in to.
 You have peace of mind because apart from the driver guiding you, there’s an observer constantly watching out for your safety.
 If you want to stop completely you just give a hand signal and it’s over.

 Well…imagine that, but going downstream at full speed, having no control over where the waves come from, losing communication with the guide and knowing that if you fall off you’ll get thrown onto rocks then pulled downstream where boats can’t get to you.

 Yeah.
 That’s what white water rafting was like for me.